Tea dance revival with Phil Kelsall

 2026 SUNDAY AFTERNOON CONCERTS at 2:30pm

-June 14th at 2.30pm - Young Wurlitzer Stars of the Future - A special afternoon featuring reigning UK Young Theatre Organist of the Year Oscar Battle, Jamyma Hanson, and students from the Rye and TPOPS Academies, hosted by Richard Moore BEM and Michael Wooldridge
+June 14th at 2.30pm - Young Wurlitzer Stars of the Future - A special afternoon featuring reigning UK Young Theatre Organist of the Year Oscar Battle, Jamyma Hanson, and students from the Rye and TPOPS Academies, hosted by Richard Moore BEM and Michael Wooldridge.
+Please come along and support our future young organists as they experience playing in a grand concert venue, some for the first time.

 Our Sunday afternoon concerts comprise two halves of about 50 minutes each with an interval of about 25 minutes.
 We do hope that you can join us!
 Tea and cake are available.